Indooroopilly suburb profile

 Indooroopilly demographics

-Indooroopilly, located in Brisbane's western suburbs, is a vibrant and well-connected area known for its blend of urban convenience and suburban charm.
-With a population of 13,622 and a median age of 33, the suburb attracts a mix of young professionals, families, and students, thanks to its proximity to the University of Queensland and the bustling Indooroopilly Shopping Centre.
-The median total household income of $2,078 per week reflects a relatively affluent community, with many residents enjoying a comfortable lifestyle.
+Indooroopilly, a vibrant suburb located in Brisbane's western corridor, is renowned for its blend of urban convenience and suburban charm.
+With a population of 13,622 and a median age of 33, it attracts a diverse mix of residents, including young professionals, families, and students.
+The suburb's proximity to the University of Queensland and its well-connected public transport options make it a popular choice for those seeking a balanced lifestyle with easy access to both work and leisure.

 Indooroopilly infrastructure, key developments and investment opportunities